TimButterfield/LambdaSurprise/README.md

 #### TLDR

-Background threads shouldn't be used in AWS lambdas, since **_the background thread will be frozen once a Lambda event is processed and may not ever be unfrozen if more Lambda events are not received for some time._**
+Background threads shouldn't be used in AWS lambdas, since "**_the background thread will be frozen once a Lambda event is processed and may not ever be unfrozen if more Lambda events are not received for some time._**"